 The definition of transcribing is: “Recording something spoken or played by writing it down.”

-What is an edited transcription?
+What is an 'edited' or 'clean' transcription?

 In the case of an edited transcription, only the relevant audio is transcribed into text.
 In an edited transcription, repetitions, interjections, uuhs, aahs and stutter are removed.
 This ensures that your transcription is easy to read.